 These dreaded items were either forged by demons or created through the suffering of others, and exist only to bring further misery into the world.
 Good gods find the use of such items to be offensive and will punish followers for intentionally using them.

 - Weapons with pain, reaping, draining, chaos, or vampiricism brand.

 - Demonic weaponry (demon blades, tridents, and whips).
 The Shining One's one-time blessing can convert these to holy, non-evil equivalents.

 - Condenser vanes, because of the potential to unleash clouds of Negative energy (only incurs penalties if Negative energy clouds appear).

 - Sceptre of Torment

-These gods are malevolent and require constant killing and blood sacrifices to gain their favour.
+These gods are malevolent and require constant killing to gain their favour.
 They often rule over demonic or undead beings, as well.
 Good goods will severely punish worshipers who abandon them for one of these gods.

 - Beogh, the bloodthirsty god of orcs.

 - Dithmenos, the god of darkness and shadows.